Compiled by the Road Trip Alberta team

 - Admission: General (16+) $21.95 – Child (3-15) $14.95 *Note that no tickets will be sold onsite and need to be purchased in advance.

 - Website: https://www.calgaryzoo.com/zoolights

-Back for its 24th year, the magical and sparkling Zoolights glitz up the Calgary Zoo.
-With over 2 million lights and 200 light figures no wonder it’s magic for anyone who visits.
+Back for its 25th year, the magical and sparkling Zoolights glitz up the Calgary Zoo.
+To celebrate the 25 years, there will be an anniversary Memory Lane, the Nutcracker in the ENMAX Conservatory, an all new “Tunnel of Light”, and a “Dinos at Night” experience.
+With over 2 million lights and 200 light figurines no wonder it’s magic for anyone who visits.
 Apart from the interactive and choreographed displays, there are plenty of activities for the family to take part in including a skating rink and firepits.

 Light Up the Legislature (Edmonton)

 - Admission: FREE

 Take in the magical Christmas light display at the Alberta Legislature.
 It’s been a holiday tradition for years that the Legislature buildings have been decorated with thousands of lights and displays for everyone to enjoy.

 - Location: Starts at Banff Avenue Square

 - When: November 25, 2021 – January 1, 2022

 This experience brings the sheer joy and cheer of Christmas to Banff National Park.
 On this interactive walk you will wind through an illuminated forest, feel the snow under your feet, and see the stars twinkle above the Rocky Mountains.
 It’s a holiday experience for the family that you don’t want to miss.